 Professional divers reportedly have a preference for those dive watches dThe best dive watch is the LIV GX-DIVER, a limited-edition timepiece with a stainless steel case, sapphire crystal, 300-metre water-resistance, and a super sleek aesthetic.
 Check out our list of the best dive watches for more inspiration.

-Divers like wearing the SUUNTO D5, a diving wrist computer that hooks up to an app, allowing you to receive mobile notifications, log dives and their location, as well as transfer the information via Bluetooth afterwards.
+Divers like wearing the SUUNTO D5, a diving wrist computer that hooks up to an app, allowing you to receive mobile notifications, log dives, and their location, as well as transfer the information via Bluetooth afterward.

 The best luxury dive watch is the IWC Aquatimer Expedition Jacques-Yves Cousteau.
 This special edition timepiece is dedicated to diving icon Jacques-Yves Cousteau and is attractive, durable, and high-performing, even featuring a SafeDive system.